cesletter/book/docs/dedication/README.md

-# Dedication
+<DedicationPage

-To my beautiful young children... that you may one day understand.
+  line1="To my beautiful young children..." line2="that you may one day understand."
+/>